Skip to main content

 4. The Graduate School requires 32 units of "residency" for the PhD degree.
 Students are allowed four units of Astronomy 300 to make up this total.

-Astrophysics Inventory
+Astrophysics Assessment

 Research Project